 I mostly share recipe ideas on Instagram, but here are some that we made, enjoyed, and highly recommend.

-Personally I like to sautee until the edges are lightly browned and crisped.
-Some like to add garlic.
-I do not.
-After removing from the pan, a little kosher salt really makes the shroomy flavor pop!
+If you want to discover a mushroom’s true flavor, then a good rule of thumb is to simply sauté it in a little butter.
+Personally I like to sauté until the edges are lightly browned and crispy.
+Some people like to add garlic (I don’t).
+After you take them out of the pan, sprinkle them with a little kosher salt to really make the shroomy flavor pop!

 Lion’s Mane Recipes: